aimeeu/assignment/content/en/iam/manage-users/index.md

 ---
-title: Invite and Manage Users
+title: Invite and manage users
 linktitle: Users
 description: >
   Use the Armory CD-as-a-Service Console to invite a user to your CD-as-a-Service organization.